 Jammu and Kashmir is a state in North India.
-The state shares international border with China in the north and east.
-The Line of Control separates the region from the Pakistani-controlled territories in the west and northwest respectively.
+The state shares international border with China while the Line of Control separates the region from the Pakistani-controlled territories in the west and northwest.
 Some areas require a special permit for non-Indians to visit.

 The region is located mostly in the Himalayan mountains and consists of three regions: Jammu, the Kashmir Valley and Ladakh.
 The state has two capitals: the summer capital – Srinagar and the winter capital - Jammu.